Orange

 Residential development activity is lower than average in Orange according to AreaSearch's national comparison of local real estate markets

-Nationally, it ranks in the 43rd percentile among areas assessed, suggesting more limited choices for buyers and supporting demand for existing properties.
-This lower-than-average national activity reflects the area's maturity and may indicate possible planning constraints.
-New building activity in Orange consists of 77.0% detached houses and 23.0% attached dwellings, maintaining its traditional low-density character with a focus on family homes appealing to those seeking space.
-The estimated population per dwelling approval is 404 people, reflecting its quiet, low-activity development environment.
-With the population expected to remain stable or decline, Orange should see reduced pressure on housing, potentially creating opportunities for buyers in the future.
+This level of activity is below average nationally, reflecting the area's maturity and potentially indicating planning constraints.
+New building activity in Orange comprises approximately 77.0% detached houses and 23.0% attached dwellings, maintaining its traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated population per dwelling approval is around 404 people, reflecting the area's quiet, low activity development environment.
+With population expected to remain stable or decline in the future, Orange should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development